User Management

 }

-2. Create Emergency Code (recommended)
+2. Create Emergency Code (optional, but recommended)

 Call the following endpoint to create an emergency code: